-Gill’s self titled third album is his first on the ATO label, but he is not new to the family.
+Gill’s fourth album Love Rides a Dark Horse is his second on the ATO label, but he is not new to the family.
 He’s played guitar, banjo, pedal steal, and been a contributing songwriter in Old Crow Medicine Show since 2004.
 Although Gill’s music is influenced by some of the same sources as Old Crow, from Dylan to old delta blues songsters, his music is very much his own.
 As one reviewer put it, “Landry’s too sharp a storyteller, too tuned-in a craftsman, too real, to find himself on the wrong side of suspicion.
-Like Tom Waits, John Prine, Steve Earle… Landry is down-to-business believable.
+Like John Prine or Steve Earle… Landry is down-to-business believable.
 His songs carry their own persona, and though they may be creepy and otherworldly at times and nasty and grubby at others, they’re familiar while remaining at arm’s length.”

 Following his critically acclaimed, self-titled 2015 album, Love Rides A Dark Horse reflects the better part of a year Landry spent picking up the pieces of a failed relationship.
 Touring and recording alone during this period, he wrote with unflinching honesty about depression and expectation and desire.

 “Love and hate need each other for either to have meaning and I feel like it’s the same way with people,” says Landry.
 “I’d like to believe love always wins coming down the stretch—it just might not be the way you envisioned it.
 In my experience love often isn’t what I expected and wouldn’t be half as good if it was.
 That basically is what I wrote this album about.
 The dark horse is the unexpected winner.”